Image via Canva

 In turn, this review resulted in finding that 1,397 more petition signatures would have been certified, 69% more than the 828 signatures the petition fell short per the City Clerk’s challenged certification process.

-Needless to say, if the judge opts to rules in favor of the plaintiffs and so honor the will as well as voting rights of the people, not only is the mayor looking at perhaps to probably not see a fat raise, local taxpayers will be conversely looking at having to not only cover the cost of at least mid-five figures of city funds spent on outside legal counsel to defend his raise, but also something comparable to reimburse the plaintiffs’ legal expenses undertaken to assure that voters’ rights as well as well as the will of the people are protected.
+Needless to say, if the judge opts to rules in favor of the plaintiffs and so honor the will as well as voting rights of the people, not only is the mayor looking at perhaps to probably not seeing a fat raise, local taxpayers will be conversely looking at having to not only cover the cost of at least mid-five figures of city funds spent on outside legal counsel to defend his raise, but also something comparable to reimburse the plaintiffs’ legal expenses undertaken to assure that voters’ rights as well as well as the will of the people are protected.

 In short, either way local taxpayers will be koched.